NanoAdblocker/NanoCore2/notes/sanity_tests.md

 1. Two rows of tools are visible
 1. Refresh button is visible

-## Basic Functionalities
+## Logger

 Actions:
-1. Open the dashboard
+1. Open the logger using the popup panel
-1. Restore to default settings
+1. Go to `example.com`

 Expected:
+1. Appropriate network requests are logged

+## Dashboard

+Actions:
+1. Open the dashboard using the popup panel

+### Settings Tab

+Actions:
+1. Go to the settings tab
+1. Click restore to default settings
+1. Confirm action

+Expected:
 1. Settings are restored
 1. Filter cache is purged
 1. Filters are reloaded from the package

-## Edge Case Filter Parsing
+### My Filters Tab

 Actions:
+1. Go to my filters tab
-1. Open the dashboard and add these custom filters:
+1. Add these filters:
 ```
 ||example.com^$mp4
+1
 ```

 Expected:
 1. No error thrown in the background console
 1. Linter marks:
-   1. `2` warnings on line `1`
+   1. Line `1`: `2` warnings
+   1. Line `2`: `1` error
 1. Dashboard shows `2` total filters